cap-js/docs/node.js/best-practices.md

 ## Custom $count { #custom-count }

 When you write custom `READ` on-handlers, you should also support requests that contain `$count`, such as `GET /Books/$count` or `GET /Books?$count=true`.
-For more details, consider the example below.
+For more details, consider the following example:

-Example:

 ```js
 srv.on('READ', 'Books', function (req) {